-Applications which have already written to the Management Interface will run on future versions through a DMI compatibility agent.
-When a DMI application requests information about a managed entity, the DMI agent will use the Registry API's to retrieve the requested information from the Windows Registry.
-Microsoft will make the DMI agent available soon after the release of Windows "Chicago".
+Applications that have already written to the MI will run on future versions through a DMI compatibility agent.
+When a DMI application requests information about a managed entity, the DMI agent will use the Registry APIs to retrieve the requested information from the Windows Registry.
+Microsoft will make the DMI agent available soon after the release of Windows 95.